atlassian-labs/atlaspack/docs/DefaultBundler.md

 ## Definitions

-- **Asset:** A file or representation of a file with some information about how it should be bundled
+- **PublicAsset:** A file or representation of a file with some information about how it should be bundled

 - **Bundle:** A grouping of assets which are loaded together and within the same location